Green Mountain Running Camp

 Co-Founder/Co-Director of Green Mountain Running Camp.
 Roy T. Benson, MPE, C.F.I., is an exercise scientist and distance running coach.
 He earned a Master's Degree in PE with an emphasis in exercise physiology from the University of Florida.View Roy Benson's Bio ⟩

 Since 1976, he has held a national certification as a Fitness Instructor from the American College of Sports Medicine.
 He has presented several hundred professional papers and lectures for academic and popular audiences.

 He currently serves as a Special Contributor for Running Times magazine with a monthly readership of over 250,000 serious runners.
 His newest book "Heart Rate Training" was published by Human Kinetics in the Spring of 2011.

 Coach Benson ran competitively for over 45 years with personal bests of 1:52.7 for 800 meters and 4:19.8 for the mile.
 As a master's runner, he ran 36:06 for 10k, 17:22 for 5k, 4:52 for the mile and qualified for the Boston marathon with a 3:09:05 PR at age 40.

-He also founded and has directed the Smoky Mountain Running Camp for 40 years.
+He also founded the popular Smoky Mountain Running Camp 46 years ago.

 Coach Olsen coaches at Thomaston High School in Connecticut.
 In XC, he has had six state class champion teams (four boys, two girls) and 11 Berkshire League champion teams.
 He has coached athletes to 68 BL All-Star, 26 All-State and six All-New England performances.
 In track & field, he has coached 18 individual class champions and two CT State Open Champions.